 I am a tropical forest ecologist, primarily focusing on the plants and habitat of South East Asia.
 These diverse and highly threatened forests are fascinating in their complexity and they provide the ideal location to conduct new and exciting research with a true impact on current conservation efforts.

-I am currently studying for my PhD in ecology at the University of Stirling.
-My focus is on the effects of repeated logging efforts in Borneo and how these may alter recruitment into the tree community.
-By studying sapling and seedling communities, I hope to discover more about the long term sustainability and carbon storage potential of logged forests in South East Asia.
-I will be posting updates throughout the study, both here and on my twitter account.
+I am currently writing up my PhD thesis at the University of Stirling for research focusing on the effects of repeated logging in Borneo and how this may alter recruitment into the tree community.
+By studying sapling and seedling communities, I am able to discover more about the long term sustainability of logged forests in South East Asia.
+I post regular updates on my research via my twitter account.

 A year ago today, we named a conference ‘TropCon’.
 It was a unique name for a unique conference.
 Combining the subjects of the Trop(ical) and Con(servation) special interest groups of the British Ecological Society, we set out to create two exciting days of scientific tweets and idea sharing online.
 It turned out, however, that there was a reason the name of our conference had never been used before…

 Read more "How not to name a conference: remembering Trop Con 2020"